halfak/associate-engineer-2019/README.md

 together the fields that are present in each file and prints out JSON lines with merged information.
 All rows should be returned whether they have a corresponding matching line in the other file or not.
 When both files contain the same field, preference should be given to the fields in the second file ("b.json").
+Output should also be in sorted order.

 ## An example: